 The Notes are obligations exclusively of the Company and not of any of our subsidiaries.
-None of our subsidiaries will be a guaranter of the Notes and the Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
+None of our subsidiaries will be a guarantor of the Notes and the Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.

 Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors of our subsidiaries will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of the Notes) with respect to the assets of such subsidiaries.
 Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiary senior to our claims.
 Consequently, the Notes will be structurally subordinated to all indebtedness and other liabilities of any of our subsidiaries and any subsidiaries that we may in the future acquire or establish.
 As of December 31, 2020, there was approximately \$16.3 million outstanding under the Credit Facility.
-Borrowings under the Credit Facility are the obligation of Gladstone Business Loan, LLC ("Business Loan"), a wholly-owned subsidiary of ours, and are structurally senior to the Notes.
+Borrowings under the Credit Facility senior to the Notes.